Marquette University: Rankings

-The Wall Street Journal and College Pulse ranked Marquette at 56th in its "2024 Best Colleges in the U.S." ranking.

-For 2025, Marquette was ranked 86th overall among 443 undergraduate programs for national universities by U.S. News & World Report, tied for 17th out of 80 in "Best Undergraduate Teaching", tied for 38th for "Most Innovative Schools", and 51st for "Best Value Schools".
-The magazine also named Marquette tied for the 54th best university for military veterans.
+For 2026, Marquette was ranked 88th overall among 436 undergraduate programs for national universities by U.S. News & World Report, tied for 17th in "Best Undergraduate Teaching", tied for 48th for "Most Innovative Schools", and 59th for "Best Value Schools".
+The magazine also named Marquette tied for the 55th best university for military veterans.

 Forbes ranked Marquette 84th among research universities and 114th overall in their 2024-25 list.
 In 2015, the QS World University Rankings placed Marquette at 701+ overall for universities worldwide.

 In its 2020 edition, Princeton Review named Marquette as one of the "Best 386 Colleges in the U.S." and one of the best Midwestern schools.
 In 2018, Kiplinger's Personal Finance magazine ranked Marquette 75th in the country among the 100 best value private universities.

 College and program rankings

 As of 2023, U.S. News & World Report ranked several of the college's graduate degree programs.
 Marquette's graduate statistics program ranked 86th, its English program was ranked 108th, history at 113th, and psychology at 122nd.
 Biological sciences at Marquette ranked as tied for 186th overall, chemistry was tied for 136th, and computer science was tied for 152nd.
 Marquette's undergraduate engineering program was ranked tied for 142 out of 220 schools whose highest degree is a doctorate for 2021.
 Marquette's part-time MBA program tied for 53rd out of 299 schools for 2023.
 The Marquette University Law School was ranked 71st out of 196 for 2023, with sub-programs like dispute resolution and legal writing ranking in the top 50.

 The Marquette University College of Education's graduate degree was ranked tied for 112th out of 393 for 2021.
 The physical therapy program was ranked tied for 13th best in the nation as of 2023, and the physician assistant program was ranked tied for 26th.
 The speech-language pathology program was ranked tied for 55th in the nation.
 For 2023, U.S. News & World Report listed Marquette's undergraduate nursing program as 29th best in the country, while its graduate nursing-midwifery program was tied for 17th, its masters program at 66th, and its DNP program 78th.